-Though not as well-known as the other economic hubs of Vietnam, Da Lat is steadily growing in popularity in recent years, thanks to the new wave of travelers hoping to experience Vietnam outside the metropolises.
+Though not as well-known as the other economic hubs of Vietnam, Da Lat has steadily grown in popularity in recent years, thanks to the new wave of travelers hoping to experience Vietnam outside the metropolises.
 Before you book that Airbnb Vacation rentals in Da Lat, Vietnam, here are 5 reasons why Da Lat should be on everybody’s bucket list.

 Da Lat is one of Vietnam’s premier highland vacation destinations.
 It has most of civilization’s comforts while being just a few steps away from gorgeous natural wonders.
 In fact, Da Lat is home to several majestic waterfalls that any visitor shouldn’t dare miss.
 Here are some of them: